‘RHOA’ Star Kenya Moore Is Reportedly Focused On Her Baby Girl After Split From Husband Marc Daly

 On Sunday, the group of women is expected to embark on a cast trip and Moore is expected to be in attendance.
 As for her daughter, who she welcomed in November of last year following a complicated pregnancy, it is not yet known if the baby will be involved in the cast’s getaway.

-Moore and Daly tied the knot with one another in St. Lucia in June 2017 and a short time later, it was confirmed that Moore would not be appearing in a full-time role on The Real Housewives of Atlanta‘s 11th season.
+Moore and Daly tied the knot in St. Lucia in June 2017 and a short time later, it was confirmed that Moore would not be appearing in a full-time role on The Real Housewives of Atlanta‘s 11th season.
 While Moore was seen in a cameo role on the show, it was reported that her producers had chosen to let her go her due to her secret wedding and failure to expose her marriage to the cameras.

 As The Inquisitr previously reported, Moore and Daly confirmed their divorce plans earlier this week after appearing together with their daughter on The Tamron Hall Show.